-a) The Institute is involved in employee related grievances and litigation matters, the outcome of which is not determinable at this time.
-Any liability or payments resulting from these matters will be recognized in the year when the outcome is reasonably determinable and the amounts involved can be estimated.

-- b) A group of hospitals, including the Institute, have formed the Healthcare Insurance Reciprocal of Canada (HIROC).
+- a) The Institute is involved in employee related grievances and litigation matters, the outcome of which is not determinable at this time.
+Any liability or payments resulting from these matters will be recognized in the year when the outcome is reasonably determinable and the amounts involved can be estimated. - b) A group of hospitals, including the Institute, have formed the Healthcare Insurance Reciprocal of Canada (HIROC).
 HIROC is registered as a Reciprocal pursuant to provincial Insurance Acts, which permit persons to exchange with other persons reciprocal contracts of indemnity insurance.
 HIROC facilitates the provision of liability insurance coverage to health care organizations in the provinces and territories where it is licensed.
 Subscribers pay annual premiums, which are actuarially determined, and are subject to assessment for losses in excess of such premiums, if any, experienced by the group of subscribers for the year in which they were a subscriber.
-No such assessments have been made to March 31, 2019. - c) The Institute is contingently liable under a letter of credit in the amount of \$386 (2018: \$386) as required by the Institute's site plan agreement with the City of Ottawa related to the completion of the construction and renovation project described in Note 3.
-This letter of credit expires on December 31, 2019. - d) The Institute has received eight charitable donations in the form of gift plus annuities, whereby individuals have deposited funds into insurance policies payable to the Institute in exchange for guaranteed annuities for five years and subsequent fixed lifetime annuities to the donors' designated beneficiaries.
-At the time when the money is deposited, the Institute receives a predetermined percentage of the total contribution as a cash donation.
-In the event that the insurance company defaults on these payments, the Institute must honor the original obligation and continue to fund the annuities.
-The value of these obligations has been actuarially determined at \$55 as at March 31, 2005.
-There have been no additions to these agreements in the current year. - e) The Institute has guaranteed, in the form of a second ranking security in all of its personal property, a credit facility the University of Ottawa Heart Institute Foundation has entered into with the Royal Bank of Canada to provide up to \$20,000 in borrowing subject to the Foundation's cash flow requirements.
-This financing is composed of a fixed rate facility (\$10,000) and a floating rate facility (\$10,000).
+No such assessments have been made to March 31, 2020. - The Institute is contingently liable under a letter of credit in the amount of \$386 (2019: \$386) as required by the Institute's site plan agreement with the City of Ottawa related to the completion of the construction and renovation project described in Note 3.
+This letter of credit expires on December 31, 2020.